pacofung0901/Muyan-TTS/README.md

 ## Acknowledgment

+The model is trained base on [Llama-3.2-3B](https://huggingface.co/meta-llama/Llama-3.2-3B).

-We borrowed a lot of code from [GPT-SoVITS](https://github.com/RVC-Boss/GPT-SoVITS).
+We borrow a lot of code from [GPT-SoVITS](https://github.com/RVC-Boss/GPT-SoVITS).

-We borrowed a lot of code from [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory).
+We borrow a lot of code from [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory).